btmxh/nrs/exts/DAH_entry_id_impl.md

 ### ID syntax

 An entry ID must be a string, which is the concatenation of all ID components using the separator `-`.
-The list of ID components for an entry is determined as follow:
+The list of ID components for an entry is determined as follows:

 ```python
 # XYZ* means that XYZ is optional